 Extension: (Streatham) 6567

-Professor Mark Baldwin joined Exeter in May 2012, previously serving as Vice President and Senior Research Scientist at Northwest Research Associates (NWRA) in Seattle, USA.
+Professor Mark Baldwin is the Head of Mathematics and Computer Science.
+He joined the University of Exeter in May 2012 as Chair in Climate Science, previously having served as Vice President and Senior Research Scientist at Northwest Research Associates (NWRA) in Seattle, USA.
 NWRA is a private company that specializes in basic and applied research in the geophysical sciences.

 Follow this link to PDFs of all his PUBLICATIONS.